 Monday January 23, 2020 – Thursday January 23, 2020

 I love road trips; and while this one was a solo trip I also love when a group of us all piling pile into a car filled with snacks (but not too many drinks because I hate stopping).
 Coming from Los Angeles a quick road trip can lead you to completely different terrains – snow covered landscapes, lush green terrains or complete dessert, all just the opposite from the cityscape.
-On this trip I downloaded an audiobook and set off on my little adventure, spending about 24 hours in each in Conejo Valley, Santa Ynez Valley and Santa Maria Valley, but each one could easily be made into a weekend trip from Los Angeles and a beautiful drive along the Pacific Coast Highway.
+On this trip I downloaded an audiobook and set off on my little adventure, spending a day in each in Conejo Valley, Santa Ynez Valley and Santa Maria Valley, but each one could easily be made into a weekend trip from Los Angeles and a beautiful drive along the Pacific Coast Highway.

 While I was traveling by myself for most of it, I was never really alone.
 Taking photos of my meals nonstop is usually an ice breaker, and everywhere I went there was one thing in common – everyone wanted to share what they loved about the areas they live in.
 From restaurant and bar recommendations to explanations on what they are known for, they wanted to increase tourism in their areas and show off what makes their home great.

 Conejo Valley lies about 40 miles outside of Los Angeles, easily accessible by a scenic drive through Malibu or trip North up the 101 (do I sound like an SNL skit of the Californians yet??).
 I’m quite familiar with the area since my in-laws live in Westlake, one of the towns within Conejo Valley.
 It makes for a great day trip for hikes or to get out of the city for a bit.